RedChillies

 I feel blessed to have witnessed and be a part of that tradition.
 I can continue to pass this tradition to my son albeit a small way.
 As a part of the Parbe Jevan (Festive food) I had prepared Lemon Chitranna, Cucumber Kosambari, Daali thoy, Onion Pakodas, Potato Curry and this Rava Kesari/ Rava Sheera (Sweet Semolina pudding)

 This recipe of Suji Halwa/ Kesari Bath is my MILS’s speciality and she prepares this extremely well.
 While preparing this please be sure to be liberal while using the Ghee, otherwise the Halwa might have a dry taste.
 Using oil as substitute for Ghee might not have the desired taste.
-This Sheera is usually prepared as a SatyaNarayan Pooja and offered as Prasad.
+This Sheera is usually prepared during SatyaNarayan Pooja and offered as Prasad.

 banana_sheera1-005